Feticide with Intracardiac Potassium Chloride to Reduce Risk of Hemorrhage in Medical Termination of Pregnancy

 This was a retrospective study of the women referred to a tertiary care hospital in North India from 2008 to 2016, who required medical termination of pregnancy but there was increased risk of associated hemorrhage either because of placenta previa or caesarian scar pregnancy or had large fibroid in lower uterine segment distorting the anatomy.
 These patients were referred to department of radiodiagnosis for intracardiac KCL to induce fetal demise to reduce risk of hemorrhage before termination of pregnancy.
 Written, informed consent was obtained from all these for intracardiac injection of KCL and legal termination of pregnancy.
 A detailed ultrasound examination was performed in order to note the fetal lie, presentation and placental site.
 The procedure of feticide was performed under all aseptic conditions under direct ultrasound guidance using a free-hand technique, without maternal sedation or anesthesia.
 Spinal needle of 20G was inserted into left ventricle of the fetal heart via transabdominal route.
 Needle position was confirmed by aspiration of fetal blood and strong KCL 15% (20mM/10ml) was injected using 2ml syringe in aliquots of 0.2ml till asystole was achieved.
 If asystole occurred during injection of KCL, further injection was stopped.
 Fetal heart was observed for 2minutes to assure permanent asystole.
 Doppler ultrasound mode was also used to ensure cardiac asystole.
 Repeat ultrasound was done after 30minutes to confirm fetal demise.
 Then the patients were observed in wards for spontaneous expulsion or termination of pregnancy was done.

 During this study eight women underwent fetal demise before medical TOP.
-Various indications for TOP were; severe fetal malformations (4), patient having taken abortifacient drugs (2), live caesarian scar pregnancy (1), premature rupture of membranes (1) (Figure 1).
+Various indications for TOP were; severe fetal malformations (4), patient having taken abortifacient drugs (2), live caesarian scar pregnancy (1), premature rupture of membranes (1) (Figure 1A,Figure 1B).
 The indications for intracardiac KCL for fetal demise before TOP were; Placenta previa (6), large fibroid in lower uterine segment (1) and live scar pregnancy (1).
 Most common indication for medical TOP was severe fetal malformations (50%) and most common indication for intracardiac KCL was placenta previa (75%).
 Severe malformations were malformations that were not compatible with life; holoprosencephaly, renal agenesis, multiple abnormalities and anencephaly.
 Indications for TOP and KCL injection are listed in Table 1.